 - Timeline: When does the lead plan to make a purchase?

-When you have qualified leads, how do you decide which ones to make your first priority?
+When you have qualified leads, how do you decide which ones to make your priority?

-Luckily, there’s a step-by-step process that makes the decision for you: Lead scoring.
+Luckily, there’s a step-by-step process that decides for you: Lead scoring.

 Read this to learn how lead scoring lets you focus on your most qualified leads.